• Skip to primary navigation

 Tips for customizing your egg muffins

-One thing I noticed when my kids were young was that everyone seemed to want something different for breakfast.
+One thing I noticed when my kids were young was that everyone in my house seemed to want something different for breakfast.
 This recipe was made to meet all those requests with its endless customization possibilities!

 Some of our favorite additions include bacon, turkey bacon, ham, leftover cooked and diced chicken, and cooked veggies like broccoli, cauliflower, carrots, peas, and corn.
 My preferred egg muffins often feature that savory combo of sautéed onions, peppers, mushrooms, and spinach.
 Other great choices for tailoring your muffins are green onions (scallions), leeks, yellow squash, and zucchini.